RaysceneNS/rayscenens.github.io/_posts/2018-08-17-Home-Assistant-How-to-Install-Readynas.md

 ---
+title: "How-To: Install Home Assistant on a Netgear ReadyNAS"
 tags: [ReadyNAS]
 ---

-# How To Install Home Assistant on a Netgear ReadyNAS

 A quick reference guide for how to perform the necessary steps to install homeassistant on a NetGear ReadyNAS.
 The purpose of this guide is to record the steps required to install Home Assistant on a NetGear ReadyNAS running OS 6.9.3.